Overwintering potted fuchsias made simple

 Wednesday, November 01, 2017

 November.
-It’s the last gasp of the growing season at Fuchsias in the City.
-The potted fuchsias are still hanging in there outside and a bunch are still even blooming away in the waning sun.
-Jack Frost’s chilly breath is falling down my neck, though.
+The last gasp of the growing season in the City.
+The potted fuchsias are still hanging in there.
+A bunch are even blooming in the waning sun.
+But Jack Frost’s chilly breath is falling down my neck.
 It’s coming, Winter’s coming.
-Forecasts of cruel freezes are coming in from the weathermen.
+Forecasts of cruel freezes are coming in.
 Reality.
-Denial won’t keep it away.
-What to do?
+Further denial won’t keep away.
+What's a poor gardener to do?

-Many gardeners treat their potted fuchsias as summer annuals.
-There’s little reason to do that.
-Don’t toss the plant onto the compost heap at the end of the growing season like some cheap floosie of a petunia or any of the other warm-weather garden affairs you’ve been having.
-Don’t let Jack Frost take it out, either.
-Your fuchsias are worth saving, especially if you have a cultivar that isn’t easily replaced.
-So by all means bring the pot in.
+Many treat their potted fuchsias as summer annuals.
+There’s no real reason to do that.
+Don’t toss the plant on the compost heap at the end of the growing season, like some cheap floosie of a petunia.
+Or any of the other warm-weather garden affairs you’ve been having.
+Don’t let Jack Frost take it out.
+Fuchsias are worth saving, especially if you have a cultivar that isn’t easy to come by.
+By all means bring the pot in!

 Rest is important